wonderbird/wonderbird.github.io/_pages/recreating-windows-vms.md

 The following shows my steps for recreating virtual Windows machines:

+### Save the Current State

+From your current VM instance ...

-1. From my current instance export all Chocolatey packages (see below)
+1. Export all Chocolatey packages (see below)

+1. Export the list of all Plugins you have installed for your development environments

-1. Remove all the packages from the exported list, which you don't need any longer
+1. Remove all the packages from the exported lists, which you don't need any longer

+**Note:**

+At the moment I do not save Application Settings

+### Setting Up the VM From Scratch

 1. Install the base Windows system from CD (or restore it from a backup)

+1. Install all pending Windows Updates

 1. Install Parallels Tools and activate the shared clipboard

 1. Install Chocolatey

-1. Install the Chocolatey packages you have exported previously
+1. Install the Chocolatey packages you have exported previously: `choco install packages.config -y`

-1. Update all install Chocolatey packages
+1. Update all install Chocolatey packages: `choco upgrade all`

+1. Cleanup: `cleanmgr`

+### Finetuning

+1. For Docker-Desktop the Windows Subsystem for Linux is required

+## Appendix

-## Export Installed Chocolatey Packages
+### Export Installed Chocolatey Packages

 Follow the instructions Ammaar Limbada has published on GitHub: [alimbada / ExportChocolatey.ps1](https://gist.github.com/alimbada/449ddf65b4ef9752eff3)